spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/airgap/supplemental-packs.md

 :::info

 All binaries require the OCI environment variables to be set and for the registry credentials to be available.
-Refer to the [Airgap Instructions](./airgap-instructions.md) for a list of required environment variables and how to authenticate with your OCI registry.

 :::